internetarchive/dweb-transport/URL-forwards.md

+# Location forwarding etc

+There are a number of places where URLs are forwarded, this is an attempt to gather them in one place

 ##### (on secure host nginx - Andy)
 * http://dweb.archive.org proxypass or redirect ? to https://dweb.archive.org
 * https://dweb.archive.org proxypass to http://dweb.me